 Matt: Tell us a bit about your entrepreneurial experience.

-Marvin: Randy Pausch was a professor teaching at Carnegie Mellon.
+Marvin: Professor Randy Pausch taught at Carnegie Mellon.
 He did this thing called the last lecture.
-He knew he was dying and he wanted to leave something for his kids because they were really young.
-One of my favorite quotes from him was, “Experience is what you get when you didn’t get what you wanted.”
-My friend from San Francisco and I, we had about 35 Java developers, and we had a bunch of people that we recruited from CMU.
+He knew he would die soon, and he wanted to leave something for his kids because they were really young.
+One of my favorite quotes from him: “Experience is what you get when you didn’t get what you wanted.”
+My friend from San Francisco and I employed about 35 Java developers, and we recruited a bunch of people from CMU.
 We were one of the first Java shops in the country.
 And we ended up getting hosed and we got the exit from that.
-There were bad actors that got involved.
-That was a good lesson on how not to do things.
+Bad actors got involved.
+Definitely a good lesson on how not to do things.

 Roxanne: Tom Wallace as in the Tom Wallace of Florida Funders?

 Marvin: Yeah.
 I worked with Tom and Dan at BrainBuzz.
-They had a falling out, and I’d describe it as the town was too small for two sheriffs.
-I’ve always been Switzerland.
+They fell out, and I’d describe it as a town too small for two sheriffs.
+I’m Switzerland.
 I maintain relationships with both of them.
 I don’t have any hostilities or anything towards either one of them.